mappls-api/mappls-ios-sdk/docs/v1.0.20/MapplsUIWidgets.md

 The Place Picker widget has the capability to showcase certain premium features if they are provisioned within your project, like:

-#### Building Boundry
+#### Highlighting a Building

-If the selected point on the map falls within the building, then Mappls Place Picker can also highlight the said building on the map.
+If the selected point on the map falls within a building, then Mappls Place Picker can also highlight the said building on the map.
 This visualization's color palette is configurable within the Mappls Map SDK.

 In order to access this feature, please contact API support as well as your Business relationship manager.